streamingfast/substreams/docs/new/tutorials/evm/exploring-ethereum/map_block_meta_module.md

 This module takes a raw Ethereum block and returns a reduced version of a block, with just three pieces of information: hash, parent hash, and block number.

+{% hint style="success" %}
+**Tip**: This tutorial teaches you how to build a Substreams from scratch.

+Remember that you can auto-generate your Substreams module by usig the [code-generation tools](../../../getting-started/evm/emv-first-sql.md).
+{% endhint %}

 Let's run the Substreams first, and then go through the code.

 ### Running the Substreams